jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 that it can move to if step limits are ignored.
 The previous implementation had a low look-ahead and therefore was unable to account for the long-term effects of moves.
-It also had a less performant way of finding possible next moves: instead of running breadth first search once to find all the possible moves, each position within the max step radius was checked for validity by calling the breadth-first-search based check valid step function a separate time, leading to redundancy.
+It also had a less performant way of finding possible next moves: instead of running breadth first search once to find all the possible moves, each position within the max step radius was checked for validity by calling the breadth-first-search based check valid step function a separate time, leading to redundancy.
 The implementation was better than the random agent, beating it roughly 90% of the time, but performed poorly compared to the current MCTS implementation.